 From time to time, we may place a buying limit or restriction on an account.
 A buying limit prevents you from buying any more items until you complete your current purchases and orders.
 A restriction prevents you from buying anything, and is usually due to a possible policy violation.
-If we've placed a restriction on your account, we'll have have sent you an email explaining why, and what steps you can take to have it removed.
+If we've placed a restriction on your account, we'll have sent you an email explaining why, and what steps you can take to have it removed.

 Sometimes we limit how much a member can buy on eBay.
 This is to encourage responsible buying, and keep our marketplace safe for buyers and sellers.